THERAPEUTIC PROPERTIES OF VR

 Introducing fun and entertainment to therapeutic procedures

-The “Enchanted Forest” was created with the intention that therapy can also be fun.
-It was designed in such a way as to motivate children to develop their skills through an arcade game.
+The “Enchanted Forest” was created with the intention to make therapy fun.
+It was designed in a way that would motivate children to develop their skills through an arcade game.
 Simulations are divided into different categories, from those focused on the treatment of specific diseases to ones that let the players come to terms with their phobias.

 Reduce anxiety in children

 The client wanted us to create an application suitable for children of up to 12 years of age.
-The app was to help them reduce stress and anxiety, which were mainly related to therapeutic sessions.
-Through appropriate conversations, the attending physician was to be able to identify abnormalities in the behavior of children, and the vr relaxation for kids app was to help them to open up.
+The app was developed to help them reduce stress and anxiety.
+It was an addition to therapeutic sessions.
+Through appropriate conversations, the attending physician was to be able to identify abnormalities in the behavior of children, and the VR relaxation app was to help them to open up.

 The positive impact of VR